guitard0g/Hanoi/README.md

 # Hanoi
-An exploration of the Towers of Hanoi problem, solving it iteratively and recursively through pattern analysis
+An exploration of the Towers of Hanoi problem, solving it iteratively and recursively through pattern analysis.

 ##### hanoi.py is the main project file